o-thorp7/MuSim_USyd/README.md

 You should then end up with a bunch of .npy files in the mufluxes/ directory, with names like `combined_muflux_${timestamp}.npy`.
 These files should contain muon fluxes as a function of cos(zenith angle), and the numbers within can be totaled up to arrive at a total muon flux for that time period.

-## About the Outputted Density Data
+## About the Output Density Data
-Density data, along with longitude, latitude, and altitude data, are outputted in the form of Python pickle files.
+Density data, along with longitude, latitude, and altitude data, are output in the form of Python pickle files.

 Two such pickle files are produced for each date: